-- 1. If requested, it is the responsibility of the registrant to submit, at the time of renewal, written evidence in form and content satisfactory to the Department, proof that the continuing education requirement has been met. - 2.
+- 1. It is the responsibility of the registrant to submit, at the time of renewal, written evidence in form and content satisfactory to the Department, proof that the continuing education requirement has been met. - 2.
 Persons who fail to accrue the required continuing education hours shall be issued a probationary registration for one (1) registration term.
 Failure to satisfy the terms and conditions of the probation and to accrue the required hours will result in the revocation of the registration.
 Hours accrued are first credited for the delinquent hours lacking from the previous registration period, and then applied to the present registration term. - 3.
 Probationary registrations will be issued for one registration term only.
 No ensuing registration may be probationary as a result of not meeting continuing education requirements.

 - Rule 7.6.1 Exceptions: No person shall practice medical radiation technology unless he is registered by the Department, except as otherwise provided in this section. - 1.
-A student enrolled in and participating in an approved course of study for diagnostic radiologic technology, nuclear medicine technology or radiation therapy, who as a part of his clinical course of study applies ionizing radiation to a human being while under the supervision of a licensed practitioner, registered radiologic technologist, registered nuclear medicine technologist or registered radiation therapist;
+A student enrolled in and participating in an approved course of study for diagnostic radiologic technology, nuclear medicine technology or radiation therapy, who as a part of his clinical course of study applies ionizing radiation to a human being while under the supervision of a licensed practitioner, registered radiologic technologist, registered nuclear medicine technologist or registered radiation therapist; - 2.
+Laboratory personnel who use radiopharmaceuticals for in vitro studies; - 3.
+A dental hygienist or a dental assistant who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, who possesses a radiology permit issued by the Board of Dental Examiners and applies ionizing radiation under the specific direction of a licensed dentist; - 4.
+A chiropractic assistant who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, who possesses a radiology permit issued by the Board of Chiropractic Examiners and applies ionizing radiation under this specific direction of a licensed chiropractor;

-- 2. Laboratory personnel who use radiopharmaceuticals for in vitro studies; - A dental hygienist or a dental assistant who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, who possesses a radiology permit issued by the Board of Dental Examiners and applies ionizing radiation under the specific direction of a licensed dentist; - 4.
-A chiropractic assistant who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, who possesses a radiology permit issued by the Board of Chiropractic Examiners and applies ionizing radiation under this specific direction of a licensed chiropractor; - 5.
-An individual who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, is permitted as a Limited X-Ray Machine Operator by the Board of Medical Licensure and applies ionizing radiation in a physician's office or a radiology clinic under the specific direction of a licensed practitioner as defined in Rule 7.1.2 Item 2., in these regulations; and - 6.
-An individual who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, is permitted as a Limited X-Ray Machine Operator by the Board of Medical Licensure and applies ionizing radiation in a licensed hospital under the specific direction of a licensed practitioner as defined in Rule 7.1.2 Item 2., in these regulations. - 7.
-Nothing in these regulations is intended to limit, preclude, or otherwise interfere with the practices of a licensed practitioner as defined in the definitions of these regulations, who is duly licensed or registered by the appropriate agency of the State of Mississippi, provided that the agency specifically recognizes that the procedures covered by these regulations are within the scope of practice of the licensee or registrant. - 8.
-A student enrolled in and participating in an accredited course of study for diagnostic radiologic technology, nuclear medicine technology or radiation therapy and is employed by a physician's office, radiology clinic or a licensed hospital in Mississippi and applies ionizing radiation under the specific direction of a licensed practitioner.
+- 5. An individual who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, who possesses a radiology permit issued by the Board of Medical Licensure and applies ionizing radiation in a physician's office or a radiology clinic under the specific direction of a licensed physician; and - 6.
+An individual who is not a radiologic technologist, nuclear medicine technologist or radiation therapist, who is employed by a licensed hospital in Mississippi and applies ionizing radiation under the specific direction of a licensed practitioner. - 7.
+Individuals exempt from registration pursuant to sections 106.01 4, 5, and 6, shall be required to complete twelve (12) hours of continuing education in a two (2) year period, approved by the American Registry of Radiologic Technologists (A.R.R.T.), the Mississippi State Board of Medical Licensure, or the Mississippi State Board of Chiropractic Examiners, with six (6) of the continuing education hours in radiologic protection. - 8.
+Nothing in these regulations is intended to limit, preclude, or otherwise interfere with the practices of a licensed practitioner as defined in the definitions of these regulations, who is duly licensed or registered by the appropriate agency of the State of Mississippi, provided that the agency specifically recognizes that the procedures covered by these regulations are within the scope of practice of the licensee or registrant.

-Rule 7.7.1 Offenses: It is a misdemeanor for any person to violate any provisions these regulations.

-Rule 7.7.2 Punishment: Such misdemeanor shall, upon conviction, be punishable by a fine of not more than One Thousand Dollars (\$1,000.00) or by imprisonment for not more than six (6) months or by both fine and imprisonment for each offense.
+- Rule 7.7.1 Offenses: It is a misdemeanor for any person to violate any provisions these regulations. - SOURCE: Miss.
+Code Ann. § 41-58-3. - Rule 7.7.2 Punishment: Such misdemeanor shall, upon conviction, be punishable by a fine of not more than One Thousand Dollars (\$1,000.00) or by imprisonment for not more than six (6) months or by both fine and imprisonment for each offense.